-Bob Sims retired from the partnership on June 30, 2020.
+Bob Sims retired from the partnership in June 2020.
 He was a trial lawyer in the White Collar Defense & Investigations and Export Controls, Economic Sanctions & Customs Practices, representing US and global companies, organizations, and individuals in criminal and civil proceedings in jurisdictions across the United States and throughout the world.

 Mr. Sims has drawn on more than three decades of legal experience to provide clients with sophisticated advice and representation.
 He developed a particular focus on trial advocacy in high-stakes disputes and enforcement actions related to:

 - White collar criminal defense and internal investigations